denoland/fresh/docs/canary/getting-started/create-a-project.md

   scaffolds out the various files and folders a Fresh project needs.
 ---

+> [info]: The documentation assumes you have Deno 1.35.0 or later installed.

+To install Deno, follow the installation instructions in the Deno manual.

+For the best user experience, you should also set up your editor or IDE to play nice with Deno.
+Documentation for this can also be found in the manual.

 To create a new project, run:

 ```sh Terminal